 Our wonderful beaches are often what attract people in the first place, and we have a variety to offer.
 The widest expanse of sand is the three miles from Hayle Towans, across Gwithian to Godrevy, while the smallest are Boat Cove below Pendeen and that of Treen on the north coast.
 Many allow dogs all year and for surfers head west to Sennen and Gwenver or to Praa sands or Pothleven on the south coast.

 This is certainly one of The Cornish Way's favourites, and just below some of our cottages at Tregiffian.
 It's a steep stepped climb down to the sandy beach at Gwenver.
 It's generally quiet.
 It's small.
 The view is great.
 We love it!
 Gwenver is a popular surf beach and has a lifeguard from May to September.
 Swimming is often restricted due to the rip.
 We've often seen dolphins and basking sharks here in summer.

 It's dog friendly all year.
 Life guard are working in the holidays but no other facilities.
 Turn right off the A30 just before Escalls Chapel en route to Sennen.
 Park at 'Peace and Plenty' car park and buy a chocolate brownie from the car park, or a jar of chilli relish then take everything you need down the cliff path.

 Truly this is paradise.
 Three miles of sand!
 Three sets of lifeguards along the stretch.
 Some areas are dog friendly.
 Good café at the Godrevy National Trust car park with further options along the route to Hayle.

-The small patch of sand at the western end of Mousehole harbour is not an obvious beach destination, but it can be a great family spot when it's not too busy.
-The town and harbour wall shelters you form the wind, while the sea in the harbour is safe to swim in and warmer than beyond the wall.
+The small patch of sand at the western end of the idyllic Mousehole harbour is not an obvious beach destination, but it can be a great family spot when it's not too busy.
+The town and harbour wall shelters you from the wind, while the sea in the harbour is safe to swim in and warmer than beyond the wall.